-Divide batter into mini muffin tins and bake them for about 13 minutes.
-All ovens differ, so to be safe check in on them at the 10-minute mark.
+Divide batter into mini muffin tin and bake them for about 13 minutes.
+All ovens differ, so to be safe check in on the muffins at the 10-minute mark.

 Love the pairing of berries and lemon!
-Toss some blueberries into the batter similar to almond flour blueberry muffins or whole wheat healthy lemon blueberry muffins.
-You could also add cherries, raspberries, and strawberries!
+Toss some blueberries into the batter similar to healthy lemon blueberry muffins.
+You could also add cherries, raspberries, and strawberries.

-Add a swirl of your favorite jam into the batter, or add a dollop in the middle.
+Add a swirl of your favorite jam into the batter, or add a dollop of jam in the middle.